ksaaskil/django-rbac/article.md

 $ python manage.py startapp core
 $ mv core rbac/
 ```

+I move the app under the project to keep everything in one place.
+I don't expect to be adding any extra apps as multiple apps can [lead to problems](https://medium.com/@DoorDash/tips-for-building-high-quality-django-apps-at-scale-a5a25917b2b5) further down the road.

 Let us modify `apps.py` in the app to use name `rbac.core` instead of `core`: